New York City ethnic enclaves: Croatian

+Cypriots

+There is a Cypriot community in New York City, mostly in Astoria in Queens.
+Many fled to New York due to the Turkish invasion of Cyprus in 1974.

+Dutch

+The Dutch were the earliest European ethnic group to have settled in New York City, as it was part of the New Netherlands colony.
+In the 19th and 20th centuries, the Dutch mainly lived in Midwood, Borough Park and Gravesend in Brooklyn and in Washington Heights in Manhattan.

+French

+Carroll Gardens in Brooklyn has seen an increase in French immigrants starting in the 21st century.
+Carroll Gardens and the surrounding neighborhoods are sometimes referred to as "Little France" or "Little Paris" due to the growing French population.
+Bastille Day celebrations are held on July 14 of each year.

 German

-Germans starting immigrating to the United States in the 17th century, and until the late 19th century, when Germany was the country of origin for the largest number of immigrants to the United States.
+Germans started immigrating to the United States in the 17th century, and until the late 19th century, when Germany was the country of origin for the largest number of immigrants to the United States.
 In fact, Over one million Germans entered the United States in the 1850s alone.

 German American ethnic enclaves in New York City include the now-defunct Little Germany, in Manhattan and the extant Yorkville, Manhattan.
-Little Germany, or as it was called in German, Kleindeutschland, was positioned in the Lower East Side, around Tompkins Square, in what would later become known as Alphabet City.
+Little Germany, or as it was called in German, Kleindeutschland, was located on the Lower East Side, around Tompkins Square, in what would later become known as Alphabet City.
 The General Slocum disaster in 1904 wiped out the social core of the neighborhood, and many Germans moved to Yorkville.
 Yorkville, part of the Upper East Side, is bounded (roughly) by 79th Street to the south, 96th Street and Spanish Harlem to the north, the East River to the east, and Third Avenue to the west.
 The main artery of the neighborhood, 86th Street, has been called the "German Broadway".
 For much of the 20th century, Yorkville was inhabited by German and Hungarian Americans.

 The Queens neighborhoods of Ridgewood and Glendale include small populations of Germans.
 Ridgewood notably includes Gottschee expatriates from modern-day Slovenia.